Desmoche: Winning

 If the players are "playing everything" as stated in the bonuses section below, all losing players must pay a bonus to the winner because they are all "Arriba del Palo".

 In the Honduran variation Conquién there is not automatic wins.

-Rules variations
+Variations

 When a card is discarded and more than one person can make use of the card, the person closest in the counter-clockwise rotation to the player who discarded the card gets first priority.
 This means that, if the person on the far left of the circle wants to use the card, and, the person in the first order of the rotation wants to use it as well, the player in the first rotation gets to have that card.
 Often players signify in order when a card does not "serve" them by knocking on the table.